Thinkful-Ed/quiz-app/README.md

 * This project is a barebones HTML5 project with all dependencies needed for cross-browser compatibility.
 Simply download and copy all contents of unzipped file to the folder of your project.
 Choose `merge` and not `replace`.
 * Remove `google analytics code` on `index.html`
+* Do not delete the comments on the `index.html` file because IE will display that.
+Read about **conditional statements** [here](https://msdn.microsoft.com/en-us/library/ms537512(v=vs.85).aspx).
+You're practically saying you do not support their browser.

 ### Use jQuery